JVMartin/cs300-protocol/README.md

 	future versions.)

 	[Changing IP addresses and ports](#changing-an-ip-address) are inevitable and will be dealt with below.
+(Is this a required feature?)

 Connecting to a Network
 -----------------------